Tech-at-DU/BotShop-iOS/P03-Third-Chapter/content.md

 What do you see?
 You might have noticed that after we run the app we are only be able to see the `NewOrderViewController` page.
 But we're unable to navigate to the Past Order page.
 Why is that?

-If you look at the `mainController` constant we created in the beginning of the tutorial within SceneDelegate, you'll see that the `mainController` is the first view controller that gets launched.
-We need to change the `mainController` to point to the `TabBarController()` in order to give us access to all view controllers within our navigation controller.
+If you look at the `mainController` constant we created in the beginning of the tutorial within `SceneDelegate`, you'll see that the `mainController` is the first view controller that gets launched.
+We need to change the `mainController` to be the `TabBarController()` in order to give us access to all view controllers within our navigation controller.

 ```
 let mainController =  TabBarController()